keeper013/CrossCutterN/README.md

 | PointCutAtException | if set to false, injection to Exception join point will be disabled | true |
 | PointCutAtExit | if set to false, injection to Exit join point will be disabled | true |

-**_CrossCutterN.Concern.Attribute.MethodConcernAttribute_**: this attribute is valid for methods and propery getters/setters.
+**_CrossCutterN.Advice.Concern.MethodConcernAttribute_**: this attribute is valid for methods and propery getters/setters.
 The mentioned items will be injected if having this custom attribute, regargless if ConcernMethod/ConcernPropertyGetter/ConcernPropertySetter attribute properties are set to false in the class concern attribute, or if there is no class concern attribute applied to the class.
 It contains following properties:

 | Property | Description | Default Value |
 | --- | --- | --- |